UNamurCSFaculty/INFOM124-Software-verification-and-validation_STUDENTS/TP1/adding-lists-of-digits/README.md

 It theoretically adds these numbers and returns the result also as a list of digits.
 For more information about the method, read its Javadoc.

-You have to use domain testing techniques to derive tests for this method.
+You have to use **specification based testing** techniques to derive tests for this method.

 The method under test receives arguments of type `List<Integer>`.
 To help you in creating lists of digits in your test code, we provide you with the `numbers()` method.
 We strongly suggest you to use it: